loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 logic and machine?
 This section goes into the necessary transformations to turn
 #ln into a language that can be represented in an assembly language.

-#ln consists of three intermediate steps: linear closure conversion, stack
-selection, and pointer closure conversion.
+The first three phases of the #ln compiler are: linear closure conversion, stack selection, and pointer closure conversion.
 The first step eliminates linear closures, the second step ensures that each closure contains at most one stack to execute on, and the third transformation, pointer closure conversion, replaces each